emarcey/cicerone/glossary/organizations.clean.md

 # American Homebrewers Association (aha)
 -  association of US homebrewers
 -  later gave rise to the Brewers Association
+-  founded by Charlie Papazian and Charlie Matzen in 1978
+-  1979, launched National Homebrew Competition and National Homebrewers Conference
+-  1982, held inaugural GABF
+-  1983, added division: Institute for Brewing and Fermentation Studies
+-  1985, teamed up with Home Wine and Beer Trade Association to form BJCP

 # Anti-saloon League (asl)
 -  a more moderate and politically-conscious temperance organization, as compared to the Women's Christian Temperance Movement